CaffeineMC/lithium-fabric/README.md

 [start more slowly](https://docs.gradle.org/current/userguide/gradle_daemon.html#sec:why_the_daemon) if the Gradle daemon is not available to be re-used.

-Build artifacts classified with `api` are only for developers trying to compile against Lithium's API.
+Build artifacts ending in `api` are for developers compiling against Lithium's API.

 ### Configuration